 Applied Economics in US Manufacturing

 A number of terms have been used to discuss the use of digital technologies in manufacturing, including smart manufacturing, digital manufacturing, cloud manufacturing, cyber-physical systems, the industrial internet-of-things, and Industry 4.0.
 One of the applications of digital technologies is in the area of machinery maintenance.
-The three maintenance types that are, generally, referenced in this work include the following:
+Two projects at NIST aim to improve maintenance methods and standards: Prognostics and Health Management for Reliable Operations in Smart Manufacturing and Knowledge Extraction and Application for Manufacturing Operations.
+There are three maintenance types that are, generally, referenced in this work:

 There are a wide range of estimates for the costs of machinery maintenance in manufacturing.
 Some estimates put it between 15 % and 70 % of the cost of goods produced.
 In terms of impacts of implementing advanced maintenance techniques, there are wide ranging estimates using a number of metrics (see the table below).
-The National Institute of Standards and Technology (NIST) is studying the costs and benefits of firms adopting advanced maintenance techniques.
-This work relates to NIST’s efforts to develop standards that facilitate advanced maintenance.
-As seen below, there are two publications that examine the economics of machinery maintenance in manufacturing.
+To better understand costs of maintenance and potential benefits of advanced maintenance, the National Institute of Standards and Technology (NIST) collected data from manufacturers.
+The results were published in NIST AMS 100-34 (see below), which examined the costs of machinery maintenance along with losses due to inadequate maintenance strategies in discrete manufacturing (NAICS 321-339, excluding NAICS 324 and 325).
+It further examined the perceived and observed benefits of investing in and advancing maintenance strategies.

 The manufacturing atmosphere is continually changing with new technologies and standards being swiftly developed.
 Firms create competitive advantages using their knowledge, skills, supply chains, and processes to create superior products at lower prices.
 In such a competitive environment, efficient machinery maintenance methods can mean the difference between a thriving profitable firm and one that loses money and sales.
 Currently, at the national level there is limited understanding of the costs and losses associated with machinery maintenance or the different machinery maintenance techniques.
 This report examines the literature and data available for estimating the costs and losses relevant to different manufacturing maintenance techniques.
 It extends further to identify the data needed for making such estimates and the feasibility of collecting the relevant data.
 This report focuses on, but is not limited to, four categories of manufacturing: machinery, computer and electronic products, electrical equipment, and transportation equipment manufacturers.